weakmemory/xmm/MELESHCHENKO_THESIS.md

-This documents details the parts of the artifact, that have been developed as part of Meleshcenko Innokentii's bachelor thesis.
+This documents details the parts of the artifact, that have been developed as part of Innokentii Meleshchenko's bachelor thesis.

 ## Overiew